UK's Truss expects Airbus-Boeing row to be resolved by July

-Aerospace & DefenseUK's Truss expects Airbus-Boeing row to be resolved by July

-British trade minister Liz Truss expects the trade dispute over Airbus (AIR.PA) and Boeing (BA.N) to be resolved by July when a freeze on tit-for-tat tariffs expires, she told Reuters on Friday.
+GENEVA, April 30 (Reuters) - British trade minister Liz Truss expects the trade dispute over Airbus and Boeing to be resolved by July when a freeze on tit-for-tat tariffs expires, she told Reuters on Friday.

 The tariff battle involving the United States, the European Union and Britain relates to a row over state subsidies for the two planemakers.
 Britain is a party to the talks as a former EU member and manufacturer of key Airbus components.